Looking for a KiwiCo Koala Crate review from a mom who’s used it for several years? I’ve got you!

 For example, a doctor-themed kit included a book called Kellan to the Rescue, which is about an animal that loves bandages and thinks he can fix anything.
 He’s met with adversity when there’s an issue he can’t fix.

 I personally decided not to include the supplemental book in my kits.
 I’m not opposed to it, and the books look like a great way to extend the activities.

-However, at the time, I was already getting a lot of books from other sources, including our local library, a Literati book subscription (use this link for $25 in book bucks for Literati Kids), and an Amazon book box subscription.
-I really didn’t need more books, and adding a book to each crate increases the cost quite a bit.
+However, at the time, I was already getting a lot of books from other sources, including our local library and a Literati book subscription.
+I didn’t need more books, and adding a book to each crate greatly increases the cost.

-Adding a book is $9.95 per crate, so for a 6-month subscription, my one-time cost would’ve been almost $60 more.
+Adding a book is $10.95 per crate, so for a 6-month subscription, my one-time cost would’ve been over $60 more.
 It didn’t seem worth it to me at the time, but I may change that when I renew our current subscription.

 What ages are KiwiCo crates good for?